aneto0/MARTe2/Docs/User/source/core/runtimeevaluator/evaluator.rst

     RegisterFunction(newAdd);

 The function above pops two ``float32`` element from the stack, sums them and then pushes the result to the stack.
-Upon ``RegisterFunction``ing the function, the function itself becomes available to the RuntimeEvaluator by using the command ``NEWADD``.
+Upon calling the ``RegisterFunction`` function, the function itself becomes available to the RuntimeEvaluator by using the command ``NEWADD``.

 Examples
 --------